 Best Time to visit Nagaland

 The weather plays an important role while planning the Nagaland tour.
-Visiting during summer (March and April) and winter (October to February) is considered the best time to visit Nagaland.
-During this time, the weather is not only pleasant but you also get to be a part of the festival celebrations like the Bushu Festival, Yemshe Festival, and Hornbill Festival.
+During summer (March and April) and winter (October to February) is considered the best time to visit Nagaland.
+During this time, the weather is pleasant, but you also get to be a part of the festival celebrations like the Bushu Festival, Yemshe Festival, and Hornbill Festival.
 To know more, click here.

 A northeastern state, Nagaland is laden with scintillating hills, valleys, pristine lakes, and tribal villages.
 All in all, this state has no shortage of tourist places to visit.
 Therefore, a sightseeing tour in Nagaland is a must to get to know the place better and enjoy its picturesque views.
 Kohima, the capital of Nagaland houses Angami, Kuli, and Zeliang Naga tribes which cannot be missed in Nagaland.

 You will find several places of interest here, from monuments to religious sites and museums to tribal villages.
 Naga Heritage Village, Kohima War Cemetery, Khonoma Village, Dimapur, and Mokochung are some of the best places to visit in Nagaland.
 However, the dynamic Naga tribe villages offer the most authentic experience, and you can get familiar with the tribal culture.

 Things to do in Nagaland